How do you keep working when you have chronic illness?

 The question of how to keep working when you have chronic illness comes up quite often.
-It’s been a common topic of discussion around my house lately, as I approached the end of my degree and considered what was next.
+It was a common topic around my house as I approached the end of my degree and considered what was next.

 — Sarah ✨ (@sarahs_chapter) February 6, 2016

 When I first began my journey to finish a degree (in 2009) I wasn’t really sick.
-It was pre-Fibro, and while I’d been sick but I was doing better.
-But, by two semesters into my attempt at a dual-degree I was sick and fighting Fibro.
-In fact, I had to drop a class just to finish that semester.
+It was pre-Fibro, and while I’d been sick with other issues, I was doing better.
+By two semesters into my attempt at a dual-degree I was sick and fighting fibromyalgia.
+I had to drop a class just to finish that semester.
 Then for the next two years school wasn’t even on my radar.

 To be fair, I’ve basically been self-employed for the last 20 years.
 I stumbled into internet marketing when the internet was brand new to me.
 I ran online forums and communities, I did a lot of great things.
 Then I sold real estate for several years before I got sick in 2008.
 The idea of working for someone else was never really something that appealed to me.